 Amanda possesses a doctorate degree in Exercise Physiology obtained from Concordia University and is a certified exercise physiologist by the Canadian Society of Exercise Physiology (CSEP) and kinesiologist by the Fédération des kinésiologues du Québec (FKQ).

-Véronique Pepin is an Associate Professor in the Department of Exercise Science at Concordia University.
+Véronique Pepin is an Associate Professor in the Department of Health, Kinesiology and Applied Physiology at Concordia University.
 She is a kinesiologist with work experience and postgraduate training in the areas of clinical exercise testing and exercise training in individuals with cardiorespiratory diseases.
 Her current research focuses on diurnal variations in common clinical measures in patients with chronic obstructive pulmonary disease (COPD) and on the interaction between physical activity and sleep in various populations.
 She also has ongoing research activities in pulmonary rehabilitation and collaborates on projects investigating the benefits of exercise training for adults with other clinical conditions (asthma, mild concussion, insomnia, etc.).
 Her research program has been supported by grants from the Canadian Institutes of Health Research (CIHR), the Fonds de la recherche en santé du Québec (FRSQ), the Canadian Lung Association/Canadian Respiratory Health Professionals, the Faculty of Arts & Science at Concordia University, and the Fondation de l’Hôpital du Sacré-Cœur de Montréal.
 In addition to her Concordia faculty position, she is a research member of the PERFORM Centre and holds a researcher position at Hôpital du Sacré-Cœur de Montréal.